Call Us

 • Location and specialist availability

-We can guide you through the options and help to determine which would be the most appropriate for you.
+We can guide you through the options during your initial conversation with us, and help to determine which would be the most appropriate for you.
 If you start on the therapist or psychologist route, but it becomes clear that you’d benefit from a psychiatric assessment, then we can refer you to one of our psychiatrists quickly and easily.

 For more information on the end-to-end process for our autism assessment, please download our detailed information sheet, available in the 'downloads' section below.
 This document provides an insight into each step of the process, helping you to determine if our assessment service is suitable for your needs, and ensuring you're fully informed and prepared.